proxyma-centauri/c_unet/README.md

 source PATH_TO_CONDA/bin/activate
 ```

-Copy the `environment.yml.template` file, and nmae the copy `environment.yml`.
+Copy the `environment.yml.template` file, and name the copy `environment.yml`.
 You can edit `NAME_OF_ENV` to name the conda environment about to be created.
-The execute the following command to create the environment with the required packages installed
+Then execute the following command to create the environment with the required packages installed

 ```sh
 conda env create -f environment.yml